PBayim/LiDar-Object-Detection-Tracking/docs/recap.md

-# LiDar-Object-Detection-Tracking
+# Recap of my understanding about this task

-## 1- Specifications of the case study
+## Kew words
 - Detect and track :
     - surrounding traffic (moving cars)
     - (crossing) pedestrians

 - Tasks
     - The review of the sensor's specification and the alignment with common requirements for self-driving cars
-    - A first assessment and sanity check of data (coding)
+    - A first assessment and sanity check of data
-    - The development of the object detection and object tracking algorithm (coding)
+    - The development of the object detection and object tracking algorithm

 - Point clouds data constitution
     - range and bearing information